markusdr/fstrain/README.md

 fstrain
 =======

-A toolkit for training finite-state models
+A toolkit for training finite-state models.

 Build Instructions
 ------------------